What we do

 Audit Progress Committee

-The Audit Progress Committee (APC) is a key actor in the Commission's governance structure .
+The Audit Progress Committee (APC) is a key actor in the Commission's audit and risk management processes.
 It ensures an oversight of audit matters within the Commission, and reports annually to the Commissioners.

 The APC plays a preventive role, drawing attention to issues which, if left unattended, could seriously affect the Commission's reputation.
 As a result, the APC tries to increase the effectiveness of follow-up by Commission departments to relevant audit recommendations.